ibm-cloud-docs/Cloudant/api/design_documents.md

 #### The `_view` filter
 {: #the-_view-filter}

-The `_view` filter allows you to use an existing [map function](/docs/services/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) as the filter.
+Using the `_view` filter, you can use an existing [map function](/docs/services/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) as the filter.

-If the map function emits any output as a result of processing a given document, then the filter considers the document to be allowed and so includes it in the list of documents that have changed.
+If the map function emits any output as a result of processing a specific document, then the filter considers the document allowed and includes it in the list of documents that you changed.

-##### Example application of the `_view` filter, using HTTP
+##### Example application of the `_view` filter by using HTTP

 ```http
 GET /$DATABASE/_changes?filter=_view&view=$DESIGNDOC/$VIEWNAME HTTP/1.1
 ```
 {: codeblock}

-##### Example application of the `_view` filter, using the command line
+##### Example application of the `_view` filter by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_changes?filter=_view&view=$DESIGNDOC/$VIEWNAME"
 ```
 {: codeblock}

-##### Example response (abbreviated) after filtering using a map function
+##### Example response (abbreviated) after you filter by using a map function

 ```json
 {